LatentStealth: Unnoticeable and Efficient Adversarial Attacks on Expressive Human Pose and Shape Estimation: Experiments

 \subsection{Attack Performance on EHPS Models}

-We first evaluate the effectiveness of UBA on the UBody dataset, which includes full-body, hand, and facial regions of digital humans.
-As shown in Table \ref{ubody}, across all tasks, the adversarial examples generated by UBA cause the most significant degradation in the accuracy of all EHPS models, compared to other attack methods.
+We first evaluate the effectiveness of LatentStealth on the UBody dataset, which includes full-body, hand, and facial regions of digital humans.
+As shown in Table \ref{ubody}, across all tasks, the adversarial examples generated by LatentStealth cause the most significant degradation in the accuracy of all EHPS models, compared to other attack methods.
 Specifically, the average increase in estimation error ranged from 25.13\% to 58.21\%.
-Notably, for the SMPLer-X-H model, the MPVPE (All) increased from 41.22 mm to 88.60 mm, corresponding to a 114.94\% error growth rate.
+Significantly, for the SMPLer-X-H model, the MPVPE (All) (sixth column) increased from 41.22 mm to 88.60 mm, corresponding to a 114.94\% error growth rate.

-We further evaluate UBA on the 3DPW dataset, focusing on how adversarial examples impact the estimation of body parts across different EHPS models.
-As presented in Table \ref{3DPW}, UBA consistently causes the greatest reduction in model accuracy.
-In particular, UBA yielded a minimum error growth rate of 17.92\% (increasing PA MPJPE from 67.93 mm to 80.10 mm on the Hand4Whole model) and a maximum of 48.46\% (raising MPJPE from 79.46 mm to 118.00 mm on the SMPLer-X-B model), with average increases ranging from 17.27\% to 44.49\%.

-These results demonstrate that UBA is highly effective and destructive.
-Remarkably, it functions as a black-box attack, requiring minimal prior knowledge—achieving success through API queries alone.
-Interestingly, we observe negative error growth rates in a few instances, such as PA MPVPE (Face) under the OSX model on UBody, and several other metrics under specific settings, suggesting that adversarial attacks may not only impair EHPS performance but could, in rare cases, enhance estimation accuracy.
+We further evaluate LatentStealth on the 3DPW dataset, focusing on how adversarial examples impact the estimation of body parts across different EHPS models.
+As shown in Table \ref{3DPW}, LatentStealth consistently causes the greatest reduction in model accuracy.
+Especially, LatentStealth yields a minimum error growth rate of 17.92\% (increasing PA MPJPE from 67.93 mm to 80.10 mm on the Hand4Whole model) and a maximum of 48.46\% (raising MPJPE from 79.46 mm to 118.00 mm on the SMPLer-X-B model), with average increases ranging from 17.27\% to 44.49\%.
+These results demonstrate that LatentStealth is highly destructive.
+Remarkably, its computational cost remains low, ensuring efficiency.
+Interestingly, we observe negative error growth rates in certain cases, such as PA MPVPE (Face) under the OSX model on UBody and several other metrics under specific settings.
+This finding suggests that while adversarial attacks generally impair EHPS performance, they may, in rare instances, also enhance estimation accuracy.

-To further illustrate the effectiveness of UBA, we conduct qualitative evaluations by visualizing the digital humans generated from both clean and adversarial samples produced by various attack methods.
-As shown in Fig. \ref{visual}, UBA leads to noticeable degradation in pose and shape estimation accuracy, resulting in significant deviations in the synthesized digital humans.
-These visual results clearly highlight the adverse impact of UBA on the EHPS models’ ability to accurately reconstruct human poses (Please refer to Appendix \ref{add} for more results).
+To further illustrate the effectiveness of LatentStealth, we conduct qualitative evaluations by visualizing the digital humans generated from both clean and adversarial samples produced by various attack methods.
+As shown in Figs. \ref{visual} and \ref{visual_PW3D}, LatentStealth leads to noticeable degradation in pose and shape estimation accuracy, resulting in significant deviations in the synthesized digital humans.
+These visual results clearly highlight the adverse impact of LatentStealth on the EHPS models’ ability to accurately reconstruct human poses.